iitis/CumulantsFeatures.jl/README.md

 ```

-## The higher-order cross-correlations matrix
+## The higher-order cross-correlation matrix

 ```julia

   cum2mat(c::SymmetricTensor{T, N}) where {T <: AbstractFloat, N}

 ```
-Returns a matrix SymmetricTensor{T, 2} being a contraction of tensor c
+Returns the higher-order cross-correlation matrix in the form of `SymmetricTensor{T, 2}`.
+Such matrix is the contraction of the corresponding higher-order cumulant tensor `c::SymmetricTensor{T, N}`
 with itself in all modes but one.

 ```julia